mvolkmann/blog/src/migrating-from-react-to-htmx.md

 - Persistence

   The server for all three versions of the app holds the dog data in memory.
-  We could modify them to persist it to a database.
+  We could modify them to persist the data in a database.
   But the code would be the same for each version, so this would not be a differentiator.

 - Server-side flexibility

-  Next.js and SvelteKit apps typically implement their API endpoints using the framework and writing the code in TypeScript.
+  Next.js and SvelteKit apps typically implement their API endpoints using the framework and write the code in TypeScript.
   It's also possible to implement the API endpoints using any programming language and server library just like with htmx.
   However, that doesn't remove the need for writing a lot of